-The following are some of the costs that a free ddos tool can help to save your business from.
+The following are some of the costs that a free DDoS tool can help to save your business from.

-Loss of productivity
+- Loss of productivity

 In the modern world, businesses have increasingly embraced remote working.
 Even in cases where employees go to the office, they tend to get their work done by using online portals that have been designed to enhance productivity and improve communication.
 Therefore, in such a case, if a DDOS attack happens, workers won't be able to get anything done.
 It will lead to extended downtimes and increased inefficiencies.
-Both of these things end up costing businesses in terms of time and resources, something that will definitely be bad for the bottom line.
+Both of these things end up costing businesses in terms of time and resources, something that will be bad for the bottom line.
 This is something that can be avoided by taking advantage of the basic protections that a simple free DDOS tool offers.

-Opportunity costs of reduced sales
+2. Opportunity costs of reduced sales

 The most common effect of DDOS attacks is a slow-loading website.
 In some cases, an intense attack can even make a website inaccessible.
 If the website in question has an online shop or a place where potential customers can reach out to the business, this is something that is bound to a reduction in revenue.
 Even in cases where the website still loads but is slow, the business will likely experience a high rate of checkout drop-offs since studies show that slow speeds tend to lead to high bounce rates.

-If you have an online store or run a business that relies heavily on online signups, getting DDOS protection from free tools can be enough to avoid these losses.
-Therefore, even if you are not willing to invest in premium solutions, downloading and installing a free tool on your website can go a long way towards saving you from lost revenue.
+If you have an online store or run a business that relies heavily on online signups, getting DDOS protection from free DDoS tools can be enough to avoid these losses.
+Therefore, even if you are not willing to invest in premium solutions, downloading and installing a free DDoS tool on your website can go a long way towards saving you from lost revenue.

 The impression that your website creates tends to last.
 This is because, for most people, it is the first place that they get to interact with your business.
 In some cases, it also tends to be the point at which people interact the most with your business.
-Therefore, how fast your website loads, its uptime, accessibility, and overall browsing experience plays a central role in determining how potential customers view your business.
+Therefore, how fast your website loads, its uptime, accessibility, and overall browsing experience play a central role in determining how potential customers view your business.

 DDOS attacks tend to slow down websites and they can sometimes take them offline.
 These are things that can completely ruin the confidence that potential customers have in the business.
-This is because a website that isn't reliable in terms of performance and availability tends to make people nervous and more suspicious of their legitimacy.
-Furthermore, your vulnerability to these attacks may raise concerns about your ability to keep their data safe.
+This is because a website that isn't reliable in terms of performance and availability tends to make people nervous and more suspicious of its legitimacy.
+Furthermore, your vulnerability to these attacks may raise concerns about your ability to keep your data safe.

-Loss of confidential data
+4. Loss of confidential data

 There are times when DDOS attacks are part of a larger attack on a network, with the DDOS attack designed to be either a disguise or just a first wave in a series of attacks meant to hog a network's resources.
 Such an attack could therefore be used to damage files, or to steal them.
 And since data is an invaluable resource in the modern world, such a loss could prove costly to your company.
 This is something that you can prevent by simply having a DDOS attack prevention tool installed.
-Such a tool can neutralize the effect of the DDOS, and this can in turn limit the damage that the overall attack was designed to inflict.
+Such a DDoS tool online can neutralize the effect of the DDOS, and this can in turn limit the damage that the overall attack was designed to inflict.